software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > }
 > ```
 >
 > It is fine that the names of your classes differ from these.
 Replace the names of the classes based on the classes on your project.
+You can also change the method parameters if they aren't suitable.
 >
 > Then, extract the current controller method's code into the `createRecommendation` method and call it in the controller method:
 >